 Generally, delta-8 for sleep is best used on an as-needed basis.
 You may find that it helps you unwind after a particularly long day or when times are more challenging.
 With that said, some people find that taking delta-8 every evening works best.

-With delta-8, uplifting effects kick in roughly 15 to 90 minutes after consumption, depending on how you take it.
-So, when you’re using delta-8 to help you sleep, it’s best to time your serving after dinner or roughly an hour or so before you plan to go to bed.
+Delta-8 effects kick in roughly 15 to 90 minutes after consumption, depending on how you take it.
+So, when you’re using delta-8 to help you sleep, time your serving after dinner or roughly an hour or so before you plan to go to bed.
 You should not use delta-8 THC before driving or using heavy tools or machinery.

 The right amount of delta-8 for sleep can also vary by person.
 Start with a small serving of about 10 mg to 12 mg to see how you feel before increasing your intake.
 To give you an idea, 10 mg to 12 mg of delta-8 is about half of a Koi Delta 8 THC Gummy.